helmedeiros/portfolio-site/README.md

 # Personal Portfolio Website

-A modern, minimalist personal website inspired by Bastien Moiroux's clean design aesthetic.
-Built with Astro and featuring a responsive design with smooth animations and professional presentation.
+A modern, minimalist personal website built with Astro and featuring a responsive design with smooth animations and professional presentation.

 **🌐 Live Site:** [heliomedeiros.com](https://heliomedeiros.com)